scottboms/kirby-applemusic/README.md

 ### Blueprints

-In a Page blueprint, add a new field with the type `applemusic`.
-Standard field attributes such as `label`, `required`, `help`, etc. can also be used to override the defaults.
+In a Page blueprint, add a new field with the type `applemusic.` Standard field attributes such as `label, required, help`, etc. can also be used to override the defaults.
 Use `emptyText` to change the default text displayed when the field is in an empty state.

 ```yml
   music: